Skip to main content

 • AG exclusive enforcement

-Where your data leaks from in Oregon
+Where does your data leak from in Oregon?

-Data brokers don\u2019t guess your address \u2014 they scrape specific public-record sources.
+Data brokers don’t guess your address — they scrape specific public-record sources.
 The ones most relevant in Oregon:

 • Oregon eCourt public case search (OJCIN)